Rishi-prog731/Battle-for-Cyber-City/README.md

     - [Police/Fire (10.10.10.3)](#policefire-1010103)
     - [Traffic (10.10.10.4)](#traffic-1010104)
   - [Design](#design)

-## Instructions
+## Folder Structure

-* The src directory stores all the development files.
+* The `src` directory stores all the development files.
+* The `doc` directory stores all the documentation files.

+## Instructions for Development

-* create a python virtual environment in the src folder
+* create a python virtual environment in the `src` folder
-* install requirements.txt
+* use pip to install requirements.txt
-* if you install a package add it to requirements.txt
+* if you install a package add it to requirements.txt by using pip freeze into the file
 * make sure you keep the files organized and follow standard coding conventions
+* don't work on the main branch, create a development branch for you and make pull requests

 ## The Team

-* Lead Developer 💻 `Benjamin Bowles`
+* Lead Developer 💻 `Benjamin`
-* Developer 💻 `Hariharaprasad Natarajamani`
+* Game Developer 💻 `Rishi`
-* Lead Designer 🎨 `Roland Catapia`
+* Lead Designer 🎨 `Roland`

 ## PLC Mappings